Please note: We’ve updated our language and PPS is now called PPDS – Post Purchase Death Syndrome as this is a more accurate name.

 Temperature is not as significant to worry about; crabs use osmotic processes to control that!
 So their only need there is access to ocean salt water.
 It is the hormonally, or more accurately, the metabolically related processes that helps a crab adjust to humidity, and for that they need fuel and the time to process it.
 In effect this is how to minimize PPS.

 Why is this not a fool proof cure?

 This is the question that has held me back for some time.
 I wanted a definitive answer as to why PPS happened.
-It wasn’t until I looked at it in components that it became clear that while we can significantly reduce PPS, there will be circumstances that cannot be overcome.
+It wasn’t until I looked at it in components that it became clear that while we can significantly reduce PPDS, there will be circumstances that cannot be overcome.
 The ones I understand the most are:

 1).
 Damage to gills from prolonged dehydration –

 This condition thankfully is not too common, surfactants that the crab regurgitates from his digestive tract in order to self hydrate his gills, ultimately will result in death.
 There is nothing we can do if the conditions he endured drive him to this point.